smwesten-usgs/swb2/doc/src/raw/0003c09_soil_moisture_retention.md

 |  > 0        | wetting *and* $SM_{t-1} + (P - PE) < SM_{max}$  | $SM_{t-1} + (P-PE)$| $APWL$ from tables   | $PE$ |   0.0         |
 |  > 0        | wetting *and* $SM_{t-1} + (P - PE) > SM_{max}$  | $SM_{max}$  | 0.0  | $PE$   | $SM_{t-1} + (P - PE) - SM_{max}$    |

+Table: Soil moisture states. {#tbl:sm_states}

 ##### Relation between Accumulated Potential Water Loss and Extractable Water

 Version 1.0 of the SWB model reads in digitized versions of the Thornthwaite-Mather soil-moisture retention tables.
 The amount of computing involved in negotiating the lookup tables and interpolating a result was significant enough to warrant generalization; in addition, small roundoff errors were accumulated in the course of repeated conversions between accumulated potential water loss and the corresponding soil moisture values.
 In order to avoid the use of lookup tables altogether a generalized equation was developed, using the Thornthwaite and Mather [-@thornthwaite_instructions_1957] table values as the basis for the equations.

 There are at least two articles in the literature that describe simple relations that can be used to summarize the Thornthwaite-Mather table values.
 They are essentially the same, varying only in the choice to use the base-10 or natural logarithm in the calculation.

 The first form of the generalized equation is suggested by Pastor and Post [-@pastor_calculating_1984]:

 $soil\,moisture = SWC \cdot {e^{\left( {constant - {\textstyle{{factor} \over {SWC}}}} \right)APWL}}$